Rebecca-Tobin/LearningGit/README.md

 # LearningGit
-Testing and learning Git commands
+Testing and learning Git commands.
+Here is an addtional line of text!